Why we built Pathways: A rundown from our CTO

 5. Advisor-client relationships are put under strainAdvisors are in the challenging position of having to build rapport with their client while simultaneously outlining the areas in which the customer’s documentation or processes are lacking if they want to execute an event of a certain scale.
 As advisors tread that tightrope between encouraging a client while also calling out every risk and missing piece of documentation, this relationship can be hard to maintain.

 One analogy that says it best is that of a modern car.
 Let’s say your car beeps if you exceed the speed limit.
 It’s a very different experience for the driver if the system is telling you - and not an overly enthusiastic passenger.

 Advisors can point to the scorecard in a way that’s analogous to the engine light, in that the system is indicating there are areas to improve and clearly outlines what improvement is needed.
-It gives absolute clarity on what is lacking and why, but allows that to come across as the system diagnosis without that effecting the relationship.
+It gives absolute clarity on what is lacking and why, but allows that to come across as the system diagnosis without that affecting the relationship.

-Overall, Pathways and Scorecards can:
+Overall, Pathways can: